cudoventures/cudos-builders/readme.md

 1. Deploy a new gravity smart contract.

     The deployment of this contract is done in the same way as in local dev procedure.
-The only different in the the **.env** file that correspond to this build-variant.
+The only difference is in the the **.env** file that corresponds to this build-variant.
 Refer to <em>Local dev procedure</em> for more information about the deployment of this contract.

 1. Deploy orchestrator: